Costa Rica Hospitals

 With more than 20,000 visitors each year and rising, Costa Rica has established itself as a top destination for medical tourism thanks to the abundance of private hospitals and clinics offering high-quality care at affordable prices.

 Although it is a relatively recent practice in this country, cosmetic (plastic surgery) and dental operations probably marked the beginning of medical tourism.
 Since then, the other industries have become more and more well-liked.
 Mainly for different high-end surgical procedures and other specialized medical treatments.
 Most of this country’s top surgeons and doctors received their training abroad in places like the United States, Canada, or Europe.

-Fortunately, there are daily, frequent flights from the United States and Canada to Costa Rica, making it a quick trip.
+Fortunately, daily, frequent flights from the United States and Canada to Costa Rica make it a quick trip.
 Most Europeans and North Americans are free from strict visa requirements and frequently receive tourist visas suitable for up to 90 days.
-Therefore, it may also be a great opportunity to personally get to know this magnificent nation and spend less money than if they had their medical operations done at home.
+Therefore, it may also be a great opportunity to get to know this magnificent nation and spend less money than if their medical operations were done at home.

-Did you know preexisting diseases are accepted in Costa Rica’s public healthcare system?
+Did you know that Costa Rica’s public healthcare system accepts preexisting diseases?